 There’s a lot of talk in real estate marketing circles about website ranking.
 A lot of it is confusing for a couple of reasons:

 When marketing folks talk about website ranking they are almost always talking about Google.
 Small wonder.
 Feb.
 2016 estimates for the number of unique monthly visits to Google is 1,100,000,000.

 Marketers often send messages telling website owners they can get them to the top of the first page of Google, which can be a tall order.
 If you read closely, you’ll see that what they are offering is to get your site in the top 10 results or so for a particular keyword or phrase.
 You can spend a lot of time and money chasing keywords and phrases, and getting to the top of search results for any of them may or may not do you any good.

 Although it’s tempting to buy keywords and phrases, before you spend all your marketing dollars there are some things you can do that will improve your ranking.

-What’s your speciality?You don’t think you have one?
+You don’t think you have one?
 Think again.
 Specialties include neighborhoods, types of properties you like to work with – think old, new, etc. You also prefer one type of client over the others – first time buyers, investors, families, singles, etc. Look closely at the listings and sales you’ve made and chances are you’ll find a pattern that indicates at least some specialization.

 Your name is an ideal search term because that’s how people know you.
 Your About page should use the whole name you’re known as several times.
 You can also develop a signature for your articles and blog posts that says something like, for example:

 Anne Wayman, City Heights expert

 John Jones, specializing in first time buyers